HamadAlsoghayer/Tables/README.md

 ## TABLES (Laravel based Project)

 Tables is a REST api application created for part of a screening test.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+Tables provides features that help restaurants manage their reservations without conflicts.

 ## POSTMAN COLLECTION